-Mineral Resources Limited (MRL) plans to extend the life of its Carina mining hub by using it to process and load iron ore from two new iron ore mines, J5 and Bungalbin East (BE), located in the Yilgarn area of Western Australia.
+Mineral Resources Limited (MRL) planned to extend the life of its Carina mining hub by using it to process and load iron ore from two new iron ore mines, J5 and Bungalbin East (BE), located in the Yilgarn area of Western Australia.
 In December 2017, the State Government rejected this proposal.

-The Perth-based, ASX-listed company MRL is confident that its expertly developed environmental management system and practices, can successfully balance environmental requirements with development.
+The Perth-based, ASX-listed company MRL is confident that its expertly developed environmental management system and practices, could have successfully balanced environmental requirements with development.

 Industry-leading initiatives include MRL’s research partnership with Curtin University to better understand the biodiversity of the Helena- Aurora Ranges, together and MRL’s involvement in the $7 million Australian Research Council grant for mining rehabilitation.
 These initiatives will guide the development and application of mine rehabilitation programs that will be progressively implemented as mining takes place.

-The Proposal will make a strong contribution to the economy:
+The Proposal would have made a strong contribution to the economy:

 - The construction phase will provide around 401 Full Time Equivalent (FTE) positions comprised of 98 direct FTEs and 303 indirect FTEs (Numbers modelled by engineering firm AECOM in September 2016);